MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/transition-to-api-v2.0.md

 - ITEM-UOM
 - DOCUMENTLINEOBJECTDETAILS

 Complex properties allowed returning nested JSON object in the API response.
 In API v2.0, all complex properties are replaced with first-level properties or navigation properties.
-This change improves API performance significantly since complex fields were calculated in the runtime and added additional compute time.
+This change improves API performance significantly since complex fields were calculated in the runtime and added more compute time.

 The change from complex property to first-level property can be seen in [customer](../v2.0/resources/dynamics_customer.md) resource type.
 In API v1.0, property `address` used `POSTALADDRESS`.